zhaqenl/zhaqenl.github.io/en/src/clon.md

 [pell](https://github.com/ebzzry/pell/blob/master/pell#L85).

-The previous version of _pelo_ didn’t have that structure at first, which lead me to write a lot of helper functions to _aid_ (though the code back then was still significantly longer than it is now) in readability, and for the explicit checks for the options provided to the script.
+The previous version of _pelo_ didn’t have that structure at first, which lead me to write a lot of helper functions to _aid_ (though, the code back then was still significantly longer than it is now) in readability, and for the explicit checks for the options provided to the script.

 The worst part is, inside the entry-point function, I had to come up with every single combination